Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### enablePageObfuscation

-Whether or not OpenContent should obfuscate pages when transforming them.
-This is to prevent users from viewing a secure document through network calls.
+Whether or not the loaded image should be obfuscated.

+If set to `true`, Enterprise Viewer converts the image response into a binary format and creates a blob URL to use as the image source, adding an extra layer of security to the image data.
+This helps prevent direct access or unauthorized copying of the image by obfuscating its content before displaying it in the viewer.

 Default value: `false`

 ### enableSecureViewingOverlay

-Whether or not to apply the secure viewing overlay to pages when viewing them.
-This overlay shows the display name of the user viewing the page.
-Displays the current username on the document and the date when they viewed it.
+Whether or not to apply a separate overlay note to each PDF page when viewing them.
+This overlay displays the current `username` and the `current date` (when a user is viewing it) in the document.

+This is configured in the `overlay-config-override.xml` file.

+For more information on configuring overlays, see the `oaSecureViewing` property in [Configure Overlays]({%link enterprise-viewer/latest/config/overlay.md%}).

 Default value: `false`